 I have high standards, but shouldn’t we all have high standards?
 I think it’s difficult for a country to be great without some form of the following:

-- a truly democratic vote – every vote is equal and representation is fair and just.
+- a truly democratic vote.
+One person, one vote.
+Every vote is equal and representation is fair and just.
 Voting is encouraged (not suppressed), accessible, quick, and easy – the higher the participation, the better.

 - an election system where political contributions are publicly funded or capped at levels accessible to all incomes and corporate and private dark money/influence is kept out.